 Hot off the press!
-We've had a chance to review the Fall 2016 admissions data released yesterday by the University of California and thought it would be helpful to summarize it and our key findings.
+We've had a chance to review the Fall 2017 admissions data released yesterday by the University of California and thought it would be helpful to summarize it and share our key findings.

-Long story short, overall freshman admission rates are up as the University of California makes good on its plan to enroll an additional 10,000 California undergraduates over the next three years.
-And while the emphasis was on admitting more California residents for the Fall 2016 class, we suspect a "new normal" has appeared that creates more room for non-residents as well.
-If you're an out of state or international student, pay close attention...there appears to be a window of opportunity to take advantage of favorable odds at several UC campuses.
+Overall freshman admission rates are up for non-residents and down for residents as the University of California continues to settle on a new normal that accommodates a larger mix of out of state and international students.
+If you're an out of state or international student, pay close attention...there continues to be a window of opportunity to take advantage of favorable odds at several UC campuses.

 Click on Continue Reading for the details.

 1 Berkeley 18.3% 17.5% 2 Los Angeles 16.1% 18% 3 Santa Barbara 32.8% 35.9% 4 San Diego 34.1% 35.9% 5 Irvine 36.6% 40.7% 6 Davis 43.6% 42.3% 7 Santa Cruz 51.4% 58.4% 8 Riverside 57.4% 66.2% 9 Merced 72.2% 73.7% Total 61.7% 63.4%